 NetCredit is an online financial services provider, serving those who have been rejected for a personal loan by traditional brick-and-mortar banks.
-According to NetCredit’s mission statement, they grant customers access to the credit that they need.
-Offering primarily personal loans and lines of credit, NetCredit currently serves 14 states.
+Offering primarily personal loans and lines of credit, NetCredit currently only serves 14 states.

 Here you’ll learn: